 RESTING SAFE involves four overlapping phases.
-In addition to written, visual art, and popular education materials, the project will ultimately result in a “RESTING SAFE Toolkit” that enables houseless communities across the US to learn more about and reduce risks to environmental hazards.
+In addition to written, visual art, and popular education materials, the team is creating a “RESTING SAFE Toolkit” that enables houseless communities across the US to learn more about and reduce risks to environmental hazards.

-Houseless Communities, Environmental Hazards: National Phone Survey - (Fall 2018 - Spring 2019)
+Houseless Communities, Environmental Hazards: National Phone Survey - (Fall 2018 - Summer 2019)

 We are currently conducting the first-ever national phone survey of houseless communities, asking leaders and representatives questions about their communities, sites, challenges, and strategies.
 For example, Approximately where are you located?
 How many people live in your community?
 Do you have access to water?
 What concerns do you have about health hazards, such as air pollution, soil toxins, or police violence?
 How are you connected to other activist or community groups?
 What interactions have you had with public agencies related to environmental issues?

 As of February 2019, we have interviewed over 40 houseless community representatives, hailing from all regions of the country.
-The survey will inform creation of the RESTING SAFE Toolkit, a report, a poster, a map (concealing exact locations), and other popular education materials.
+The survey is informing creation of the RESTING SAFE Toolkit, report, article, map (concealing exact locations), and other popular education materials.

 If you are the leader of a houseless community (broadly defined) and want to participate in our survey, email us at firstname.lastname@example.org to schedule an interview.

 RESTING SAFE Toolkit: Development & Dissemination - (Fall 2018 - Spring 2021)